DVS Shoes: 2012 onwards

 In the second half of 2013, the DVS skate team completed tours of Canada, and New York City, US.
 In early 2014, the skate team completed a tour of Peru, South America where they were invited to Hensley's Bar, an alcohol venue that housed a skateboard ramp and skateboard memorabilia.

 The skate shoe department continued to develop further in early 2014, with a preview by Pudwill of his third signature shoe model on social media.
 Pudwill explained that the "Pudwill 3" will be available at the time of the Plan B Skateboards debut video premiere in November 2014.
 He stated on April 23, 2014: "Putting in work in the #torey3s for the #planbvideo coming in Nov!
 You ready?"

 Also in April 2014, DVS released the "Wee Man" signature colorway of the "Jarvis" model, designed by Jason "Wee Man" Acuña—Acuna appeared in the 1990s skate magazine Big Brother and starred in the magazine's video Shit; he then garnered further public attention in the Jackass productions.
 In its promotion for the shoe, which was accompanied by a video directed by former Big Brother photo editor Rick Kosick, the brand explained:

 Wee Man has been with DVS for over 10 years, and we're honored to release his second signature colorway.
 Inspired by his 1962 Impala, the suede Jarvis is full of details that Wee Man personally selected for style and functionality.

 A collaboration with the Cliché Skateboards company was launched in July 2014, with a skate shoe/skateboard deck capsule for professional team rider Flo Mirtain—the "Jarvis" model was redesigned for the capsule.
 A video part of Mirtain skateboarding in Europe was also released to commemorate the collaboration.
 Also in July 2014, the DVS skateboard team embarked on the "Planes, Trains and Automobiles" European tour, with Pudwill, Song, Tolentino, Murawski, Nguyen, Wallin, Mirtain, Shier, Louis Taubert and Adrien Coillard in attendance.

 Chapter 11 filing

-In May 2012, DVS Shoes filed bankruptcy, citing increased costs in China (where the brand's products are manufactured) and the general downturn in retail sales as a result of the financial crisis of 2007–2008 as the reasons for the filing.
-Shortly afterwards in 2013, DVS was acquired by the Sequential Brands Group and resumed normal operations, signing new sponsorship agreements with motorcross rider Brian Deegan and professional skateboarders Torey Pudwill and Song.
+In May 2012, DVS Shoes filed bankruptcy, citing increased costs in China (where the brand's products are manufactured) and the general downturn in retail sales due to the 2008 financial crisis as the reasons for the filing.
+Shortly afterwards in 2013, DVS was acquired by the Sequential Brands Group and resumed normal operations, signing new sponsorship agreements with motocross rider Brian Deegan and professional skateboarders Torey Pudwill and Song.
+On August 31, 2021, DVS' parent company, Sequential Brands, filed for Chapter 11 bankruptcy protection, marking DVS’ second bankruptcy filing in less than 10 years.
 In 2021, DVS Shoes was sold to Elan-Polo International, Inc..